Entropy Production for Discrete-Time Markov Processes: Inequalities for Entropy Production in Composite Systems

-Using the magnitude relationship of the time-reversed total entropy production and time-reversed marginal entropy production, it is possible to derive a similar relationship for backward entropy production. \begin{result}[Magnitude Relationship of Total Entropy Production and Marginal Entropy Production (Backward)]
+Using the inequalities of the total dissipation function and marginal dissipation function, it is possible to derive a similar inrequality for entropy production. \begin{result}[Inequality for Total Entropy Production and Marginal Entropy Production]